usamahjundia/usamahjundia.github.io/_posts/2019-12-11-chonky-boys-contains-wisdom.md

 - Wider, the better.
 This gives the model more parameters and possible subnetworks to choose from. **But it does not come from just having more parameters.** Observations made in the paper shows that even at the same parameter count (by adjusting the K), the performance is still great!
 Even closer to the performance of a model trained normally.
 - Weight initialization matters.
 The Kaiming Uniform and its scaled variant gives the best result as observed on the paper.

+### Ok, thanks.
+Very cool.
+Can i see the code now?
+I thought you'd never ask. (in reality you probably don't because im asking this question myself) For the implementation, i used numpy (and later, cupy to speed things up because i suck at optimizing) because in my framework of choice (TF2/Keras) I Couldnt figure out how to cleanly specify my own backward flow.
+And i am not in the mood to learn pytorch so there's that.

+Code is long and IMO p self-documented.
+Do go straight to the [notebook](https://github.com/usamahjundia/paper-implementation/blob/master/Whats%20in%20the%20weights%20of%20a%20randomly%20initialized%20nn/Paper%20Implementation.ipynb)!

+On my experiment, i used the same number of hidden layers for both variants.
+The only different is the width.
+While the normal NN has sizes of **[784,100,100,10]**, for the Score NN i used **[784,250,250,10]** with K being 50%, **balanced as all things should be.** I also used the same loss function, the same initializer and the same optimizer for both variants.
+Even batch size and no. of epochs are also the same.
+Difference only in alpha (learning rate) because seems like the scores can be trained using higher learning rate (implications of faster convergence?).

+At the end of the experiment, **the normal NN achieves 97.5% on training data and 95.5% on test data**, while **the score NN achieves 93.3% accuracy ontraining data and 92.26% on test data**. ***(Maybe the lower disparity between the train and test scores of score_nn signifies something?)*** Which shows that it is possible to utilize the random weights of a NN by finding the right subnetwork utilizing them.

+Welp, that is all.
+Thank for coming to my TED (actually not) Talk (actually a monologue).

+Stay classy.